solveigpentyofamelie/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 plugin's setting page.
 And also see more details in "[The best practice of target settings](http://www.ipgeoblock.com/codex/the-best-practice-of-target-settings.html 'The best practice of target settings | IP Geo Block')".

-= Does this plugin validate all the requests to the server? =
+= Does this plugin validate all the requests? =

 Unfortunately, no. This plugin can't handle the requests that are not parsed by WordPress.
 In other words, a standalone file (PHP, CGI or